If you believe your dog has been poisoned, you can call the following numbers to get immediate help:

 Things that are poisonous to dogs

-There are a number of items that dogs should not eat and that should be kept away from them to prevent stomach issues or internal damage.
+There are a number of items that food dogs can’t eat and that should be kept away from them to prevent stomach issues or internal damage.
 Keeping your dog away from the following foods is the best way to make sure your pup stays happy and healthy.

 - Chocolate (The darker it is, the more toxic it is to them)